2x01-p2-1/2x01-p2-1/README.md

 Step 2: Open Command Prompt

-Step 3: Type "cd (cloned main branch directory)" in the cmd
+Step 3: Type "cd (cloned main branch directory)" in the Command Prompt

-Step 3: Type "cd zoomaway" in the cmd
+Step 3: Type "cd zoomaway" in the Command Prompt

-Step 4: Type "npm install" in the cmd
+Step 4: Type "npm install" in the Command Prompt

-Step 5: Type "npm start" in the cmd
+Step 5: Type "npm start" in the Command Prompt

-Step 6: Type localhost:3000 in a web browser to access the website
+Step 6: Type "localhost:3000" in a web browser to access the website

 # “Development Workflow” section
 provide a brief yet sufficiently comprehensive description of your team’s workflow using git and GitHub features